Sierra Madre: Mountain System (Mexico)

 Spanning 1,000 km (620 mi), the Sierra Madre Oriental runs from the Rio Grande (on the border between Coahuila and Texas) south through Nuevo León, southwest Tamaulipas, San Luis Potosí, Querétaro, and Hidalgo; to northern Puebla where it joins with the east-west running Eje Volcánico Transversal of central Mexico.

-Mexico's Gulf Coastal Plain lies to the east of the range, between the mountains and the Gulf of Mexico coast.
+Mexico's Gulf Coastal Plain lies east of the range, between the mountains and the Gulf of Mexico coast.
 The Mexican Plateau, which averages 1,100 m (3,600 ft) in elevation, lies between the Sierra Madre Oriental and the Sierra Madre Occidental further west.
 The climate of the Sierra Madre Oriental is drier than the rainforest areas further south.

 West of the range, the Mexican Plateau is home to deserts and xeric shrublands, including the Chihuahuan Desert to the north, the Meseta Central matorral on the central part of the plateau, and the Central Mexican matorral on the southern plateau.

-An elevation map of Mexico including its main topography features.
+An elevation map of Mexico, including its main topography features.

 Sierra Madre de Oaxaca

-To the east, the xeric Tehuacan Valley matorral ecoregion occupies the Tehuacan Valley to the northwest, the Jalisco dry forests ecoregion occupies the upper basin of the Santo Domingo River, which lies in the rain shadow of the Sierra Madre de Oaxaca.
+To the east, the xeric Tehuacan Valley matorral ecoregion occupies the Tehuacan Valley.
+To the northwest, the Jalisco dry forests ecoregion occupies the upper basin of the Santo Domingo River, which lies in the rain shadow of the Sierra Madre de Oaxaca.

 The Southern Pacific dry forests ecoregion lies to the south along the Pacific Coast of Mexico, extending into the upper basin of the Tehuantepec River and the Valley of Oaxaca.